melissamonk-NOAA/Vermilion_2021/doc/indices/NWFSC_HL_writeup.knit.md

 The STAT explored alternative model structures to generate a standardized index of relative abundance.
 This included alternative response variables (catch in weight, catch in numbers, presence/absence), levels of aggregation (hook, drop, or site), probability distributions (binomial, negative binomial, lognormal, delta-gamma, and logit-normal), and covariates (year, site number, depth, distance to port, area, inside/outside CCA).
 Preliminary analyses showed that trends in the annual proportion of positive hooks were very similar to trends in catch rate per drop or site.
 Posterior predictive checks of annual means and standard deviations identified the logit-normal model as the most appropriate error distribution.
-The final model included covariate terms for year, site number, drop number, a
-Second-order depth term, and a normally-distributed random effect for each observation.
+The final model included covariate terms for year, site number, drop number, a second-order depth term, and a normally-distributed random effect for each observation.

 Models were fit using the “rstanarm” R package (version 2.21.1).
 Posterior predictive